Setting the Highest Standards for

 We are extremely pleased to offer laser surgery as an option for some of our patients.
 This tool uses concentrated laser beams to make incisions, killing bacteria as it travels.
 The surgical laser also seals blood vessels and nerve endings as incisions are made, resulting in far less bleeding, inflammation and pain.

 Overall, your pet can expect a shorter, more comfortable recovery.
-We can perform various surgeries with the surgical laser, including spays, neuters and mass removals.
+We can perform various dog and cat surgeries with the surgical laser, including spays, neuters and mass removals.

 At Limerick Veterinary Hospital, we know how important it is to make surgery safe and as pain-free as possible for pets.
 Our surgery suite houses the most cutting-edge anesthesia and monitoring equipment.
 In addition, we offer laser surgery for a more painless procedure and a shorter recovery.
 One of our team members will stay by your pet's side to keep them comfortable at all times.